andrewchungxam/2019BotAIHack/README.md

 Another salesforce link that could be useful: https://developer.salesforce.com/docs/api-explorer/sobject/Contact/get-contact-id

-I took the JSON:
+If you want to test everything, try using [Postman](https://www.getpostman.com/).
+Use the above urls and account numbers to form the Get request.
+You're going to need to copy a new non-expired token from the previous AuthDialog.
+Under the Url, click the Authorization tab, pick "Bearer Token" and then use the token you copied under the Token field.

-https://app.quicktype.io/#l=cs&r=json2csharp
+From either the salesforce documentation pages or the JSON that is returned in postman - you'll need to convert that into C# objects: https://app.quicktype.io/#l=cs&r=json2csharp

-We want to add this class to the project - we'll need this as a helper for when we're parsing through the Json that is returned from Salesforce.
+We want to add this class to the project in Visual Studio.
+We'll need to add this as a helper for when we're parsing through the JSON that is returned from Salesforce in our API.

 Next copy the AuthDialog into a new class called APIDialog.
 Remember to register this APIDailog in your MainDialog class in the same way you did for the AuthDialog.
 Also make sure in the switch/case statement - you create new case and new Luis intent - let's name it "APIDialog_Intent"
 ```